mickymuis/ca3/report.rst

 *****************

 SAs is easily implemented after GAg.
-Instead of taking just the global history and using that index a global pattern table you create sets of histories, and sets of patterns based on the address of the branch.
+Instead of taking just the global history and using that index a global pattern table to create sets of histories, and sets of patterns based on the address of the branch.
 We had 4 BHRs in a table, using the 11th and 12th least significant bits from the address to index them.
 To access the pattern table we concatenated those previous two bits with however many low-order bits of the address are needed to uniquely identify ``n_sets``.